Art Lesson by Tomie Depaola Is It Ficiton or Nonfiction

 Tommy loves making art and is excited when he learns that there is an art teacher that will be coming to his school.
 He learns, however, that he must follow the directions exactly and copy the teacher's art.
 Tommy sticks up for himself and finds a compromise where he is able to follow directions and make his own fine art, too.

 This book is nifty for teaching individuality.
 In today's world, we should exist celebrating uniqueness and special talents, and this book does exactly that.
+No awards

 Kindergarten-2